uzh-bf/dev-challenge/README.md

   - Your code is readable and well-structured.
   - You write efficient and simple code and apply programming patterns and abstractions where sensible.

 Details and user stories can be found in [task_1](task_1.md).
-This task should take you between 30 minutes and 1 hour to complete.
+This task should take you about 1 hour to complete.

 <br>